SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "It's going good, especially now that you're here.
 How is yours going?"

-"Its been a tough one, but I'm feeling better now that I'm with *you*."
+"Its been a tough one, but I'm feeling better now that I'm with you."

 Twilight holds my hoof tighter.
 "I'm glad I could help.
 Do you want to talk about it?"